Stenstromen/vaultctx/README.md

 ![vaultctx logo](./vault.png)

-Context switching for Hashicorp Vault
+Context switching for Hashicorp Vault with support for multiple vaults and namespaces